MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use/send-feedback.md

 - BFB160
 - MET150
 ms.assetid: a51d395b-c281-433b-bb8e-fefac5252110
-description: "Submit feedback and comments about Microsoft Search in Bing to your IT department or Microsoft"
+description: "Submit feedback and comments about Microsoft Search to your IT department or Microsoft"
 ---

 # Send feedback

-Your feedback helps make Microsoft Search in Bing better.
+Your feedback helps make Microsoft Search better.
 In a work result, use the Feedback link to comment on what you like, don't like, or suggest new features or results you want added.
 You can also use the link to report any issues or problems you experience.

 ## Send feedback about work results